Pypy233/Library-Info-App/README.md

 * How we use **strategy pattern**?

 According to the requirement, borrowing method is a part of a class that changes frequently or may change in the future.
-Because of  this reason, we extract the borrowing method as an interface and then include an instance of this object in the class, so that the instance of the class can call the behavior of the class that implements the interface at runtime.
+For this reason, we extract the borrowing method as an interface and then include an instance of this object in the class, so that the instance of the class can call the behavior of the class that implements the interface at runtime.

 There are three objects in the strategy pattern: